jack daniel's single barrel barrel proof review

 Then again, Jack Daniel’s Barrel Proof is a single barrel whiskey, so some barrels are going to be better and some are going to be worse.
 Unfortunately, I don’t have enough experience to tell you where this particular barrel ranks, but I would expect this not to be a bad one, so I bet there are “Top Shelf” barrels out there.

-If you’re a whiskey lover trying to figure out if you like Jack Daniel’s, cut to the chase and try Jack Daniel’s Barrel Proof first, or the 47% ABV version if the heat is too much for you.
+If you’re a whiskey lover trying to figure out if you like Jack Daniel’s, skip Old No.7 or Gentleman Jack and cut to the chase and try Jack Daniel’s Barrel Proof first, or the 47% ABV version if the heat is too much for you.
 At bare minimum, its unique banana-forward personality makes it worth trying at least once.
 Believe me, I’ve reviewed pretty much every regularly released Jack Daniel’s whiskey, so I have some experience.

-The pricing is my main pain point, as it would be very compelling at $45-55, in the same realm as Wild Turkey Rare Breed Bourbon and Knob Creek Single Barrel Bourbon.
-While I’m very happy to drink Jack Daniel’s Barrel Proof again, the $60-70 price makes me reluctant to buy more.
+The pricing is my main pain point, as it would be compelling at $45-55, in the same realm as Wild Turkey Rare Breed Bourbon and Knob Creek Single Barrel Bourbon.
+While I’m very happy to drink Jack Daniel’s Barrel Proof again, the $60-70 price makes me reluctant to buy more because it’s not quite that good.

 Not only that, I compared this Jack Daniel’s to Old Forester Barrel Proof, Brown Forman’s other barrel proof / cask strength bourbon, and got some pretty interesting results.
 Don’t forget to check that out too.